The Context

 The Real Difference

 The Trust Collective stands on the shoulders of every movement that came before.
+Indigenous knowledge systems demonstrated that sustainable, provision-based civilizations were not only possible but durable across millennia.
 The Venus Project showed that a resource-based economy could be imagined in concrete detail.
 The Zeitgeist Movement showed that millions of people were hungry for something fundamentally different.
 Degrowth thinkers identified the growth-ecology conflict.
 Reform movements demonstrated the limits of working inside the existing system.

 What the Trust Collective adds is the integration.

-Not just a resource-based economy — but one driven by the ecological crisis as its structural engine.
+Not just a resource-based economy — but one driven by the ecological crisis as its structural engine, with the drawdown that triggered feedback loops demand as its central test.

 Not just a vision of the future — but a technical foundation with numbers that can be checked.